 You know deep inside of yourself that food and mealtimes could be a source of ease, love, joy, and pleasure.
 But with toys and mail covering the dining table, dishes you serve over and over again that leave you feeling uninspired (hello pasta with red sauce, anyone?) and countless family activities competing for your attention, those dreamy mealtimes are, well, dreams.

 Do you feel like your family dinner routine could use a little burst of inspiration?
-If your answer is “Yes!” then I would love for you and me to roll up our sleeves, put on our most colorful aprons, and start cooking together.

 This is what we do in season’s eatings ~ explore and practice an attitude towards food and family dinner time that celebrates the simple pleasures of cooking and eating together with the ones we love.

 For two weeks, we’ll take a tour of all four seasons, exploring the cooking techniques that fit just right for the time of the year.
 We’ll talk about how to get grounded and centered so you can truly enjoy feeding and nourishing yourself and your family.

 I believe that cooking can be a source of joy, fun, and connection in our lives.
 I know how good it feels to have a repertoire of delicious dinners you can whip together to feed a few or a crowd.
 And I believe that one of the secrets to enjoyable family dinners is to include everyone, especially the kids, in the preparations, rituals, and routines of the evening meal.

 In season’s eatings, we explore together how to create the kind of meals, routines, and rituals that can bring this vision to life.
 I believe that teaching our children how to cook alongside us helps them grow in so many ways.
 They love being trusted to try new tasks and they flourish when they are invited to take on new responsibilities.